ankaan/zsh-cmdstat/README.md

 Settings
 --------

 By default the information is printed if a command was running for at least 5 second or it exited with an error code.
+Colors are used.

 To change the time before the output is printed, use: